NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 Using `Update-Package` by itself, with no other arguments, will update all packages in all projects in the current folder.
 See the [Update-Package command](../Tools/ps-ref-update-package.md) reference for complete usage details.

 Updating packages in a project or solution using `project.json` or [package references in project files](../Consume-Packages/Package-References-in-Project-Files.md) always updates to the latest version of the package (excluding pre-release packages).
-Projects that use `packages.config` can, if desired, limit update versions as described below in[Constraining upgrade versions](#constraining-upgrade-versions).
+Projects that use `packages.config` can, if desired, limit update versions as described below in [Constraining upgrade versions](#constraining-upgrade-versions).

 ## When to Reinstall a Package